basicallydan/interfake/readme.md

 // Create endpoints using the fluent interface interfake.post('/items').status(201).body({ created: true }).creates.get('/next-items').status(200).body([ { id: 1, name: 'the thing' } ]);

-// Or using the more verbose functional interface which accepts a JSON object interfake.createRoute({
+// Or using the more verbose JSON syntax (more on this below under 'command line') interfake.createRoute({
 	request: {
 		url: '/whats-next',